-The common annual anthropogenic emissions CAMS-REG are implemented as explained in Section 3.2.
-The High-Elective Resolution Modelling Emission System version 3 (HERMESv3; (Guevara et al., 2019) is used to pre-process the anthropogenic and biomass burning emissions for the MONARCH model.
+The common annual anthropogenic emissions CAMS-REG are implemented as explained in Section 2.6.1.
+The High-Elective Resolution Modelling Emission System version 3 (HERMESv3; (Guevara et al., 2019)) is used to pre-process the anthropogenic, ocean and biomass burning emissions for the MONARCH model.
 HERMESv3 is an open source, parallel and stand-alone multiscale atmospheric emission modelling framework that processes gaseous and aerosol emissions for use in atmospheric chemistry models.

-CAMS_REG-AP NMVOC and PM2.5 emissions are speciated using the sector and countrydependent split factors proposed by TNO.
+CAMS\REG-AP NMVOC and PM2.5 emissions are speciated using the sector and countrydependent split factors proposed by TNO.
 In terms of NOx, a fraction of 90% NO and 10% NO2 is considered for all sectors except for road transport, in which the following fractions are applied: (i) 95% NO, 4.2% NO2 and 0.8 HONO for gasoline road transport and (ii) 70% NO, 28.3% NO2 and 1.7% HONO for diesel road transport (Rappenglück et al., 2013).
-The vertical distribution of anthropogenic emissions is performed following the sector-dependent profiles proposed by TNO.
-The temporal distribution follows the CAMS-TEMPO v3.2 profiles (Guevara et al., 2021).
+The vertical distribution of anthropogenic emissions is performed following the sectordependent profiles proposed by TNO.
+The temporal distribution follows the original gridded CAMS-REG-TEMPO v3.2 profiles (Guevara et al., 2021).